guestdaniel/Guestetal2024_ProfileAnalysisHL/docs.md

 ## MATLAB
 MATLAB was used to create the stimuli, present them to listeners, collect behavioral responses, and compile the raw data into a usable form.
-Most of these steps, and the associated code, are not handled in this repository (but you can contact the authors with questions or code requests).
+Most of these steps and the associated code are not included in this repository.
 Only a few MATLAB scripts are included in this repository, handling conversion of raw `.mat` data files into more user-friendly `.csv` files.
 However, these scripts rely on specific local paths and access to University of Rochester internal networks and are not intended for outside use.